 Welcome to Eyecare Plus Optometrists Toronto

-Newcastle optometrist Eyecare Plus Toronto specialise in comprehensive eye examinations, prescription sunglasses, spectacle frames, contact lenses and eye health care...
+Newcastle optometrist Eyecare Plus Toronto focus on comprehensive eye examinations, prescription sunglasses, spectacle frames, contact lenses and eye health care for...

 Welcome to Eyecare Plus Optometrist Toronto

-Newcastle optometrist Eyecare Plus Toronto specialise in comprehensive eye examinations, prescription sunglasses, spectacle frames, contact lenses and eye health care for the whole family.
+Newcastle optometrist Eyecare Plus Toronto focus on comprehensive eye examinations, prescription sunglasses, spectacle frames, contact lenses and eye health care for the whole family.

 We are easily found at the main traffic intersection in Toronto.

 We proudly supply members of all health funds and have HICAPS direct claiming available.

 Instant No Gap frames are available from a selected range for health fund members with optical entitlement.
 (Limited 1 per year)